Intelligent-CAT-Lab/BugFarm/README.md

 The fifth step is to parse the LLM response.
 Execute the following to parse ChatGPT responses from codebert-base using 8 CPU cores, and save each buggy method inside `data/$project/unique_methods_codebert-base_NBugs.jsonl`:

 `bash scripts/parse_response.sh parse_chatgpt.log codebert base 8`

+## Bug Selection
+The sixth step is to perform bug selection (Algorithm 2 in paper).
+Execute the following to select codebert-base bugs using 8 CPU cores and save it inside `data/$project/unique_methods_codebert-base_selected_bugs.jsonl`:

+`bash scripts/bug_selection.sh bug_selection.log codebert base 8`